 You will now be able to see the area and perimeter in various units, and the pitch in either degrees or rise/run ratio.

 You might find it helpful to click between the primary view and the secondary view when you are measuring the 3D area.

 Once you are done, you can change to any view, and the 3D area will still be there.
-In this example, the view is now oblique with South orientation:
+In this example, the view is now oblique with East orientation:

 - Zoom in as much as possible and take your time for best results

 - Measure each roof section separately, do not measure the whole roof or multiple roof sections in one area